25 Genius School Fundraising Ideas That Are Fun, Fast and Easy To Manage

 Always popular, teachers (and ideally SLT and other school staff) bring a photograph of themselves as a baby into school and children have to match the baby photo to the member of staff.
-This can be incorporated into a school fete or as a stand-alone competition.
+This can be incorporated into a school fete or as a stand-alone competition for a small donation.

 10. Book fundraising in your school

 Another excellent school fundraising idea is book project fundraising.
 Small fees from book sales can support the school community.
 It also helps develop children’s artistic skills and raises the profile of their writing skills.